Modi urged to make reality match 'Make in India' hype

 Make In India has scored major wins, including a pledge by Taiwan's Foxconn to invest $5 billion in a new electronics manufacturing facility.

-That has helped foreign direct investment to nearly double to $59 billion last year, the seventh most in the world, according to the United Nations Conference on Trade and Development.
+That has helped foreign direct investment to nearly double to $59 billion last year, the seventh highest level in the world, according to the United Nations Conference on Trade and Development.

 India has only created 4 million manufacturing jobs since 2010, according to Boston Consulting.
 At the current rate, India may only create 8 million jobs by 2022, well below the government's goal of 100 million.